 Tobacco Packaging and Labeling

-Text-only health warnings are required to cover at least 30 percent of the two principal display areas of the unit pack of cigarettes.
-Warnings on the back of the pack are required to rotate.
-The warning requirements apply to cigarettes only and not to other smoked or smokeless tobacco products.
+Text-only health warnings are required to cover at least 30 percent of the two principal display areas of the tobacco product packaging.
 Misleading terms such as “light” and “low tar” are prohibited on tobacco packaging, but other misleading packaging (e.g., colors, numbers, and symbols) are not prohibited.

 Cigarette Contents and Disclosures